The Toyota RAV4 “EV” Mode Explained (Prime vs. Hybrid)

 • If the vehicle speed exceeds about 84 mph (135 km/h).

-• When power is needed temporarily.
-If you press the accelerator pedal firmly or attempt to accelerate quickly.
+• If you press the accelerator pedal firmly or attempt to accelerate quickly.

 • If the hybrid system temperature exceeds normal parameters.
 This occurs when the vehicle is parked in the sun, driven at higher speeds, climbing a steep incline, etc.